AI sustains higher strategic tension than humans in chess: RESULT 3: Variability in strategic tension reflects different gameplay

-While we have thus far treated edges in the graph equally, they are different.
-In particular, the surplus of attack links over defense links, or Attack-Defense Balance (Figure \ref{fig:attacks_defenses}), highlights how the early phase of the game tends to be more defense-oriented.
-As the game progresses, however, attack links gradually outnumber defense links.
-This shift is noticeably more pronounced in human games compared to those played by AI.
+\textit{Attack-defense balance:} When distinguishing between attack and defense links, we find that the surplus of attack links over defense links, as shown in Fig.~\ref{fig:attacks_defenses}, moves inversely with the tension profile.
+It initially decreases during the early, more defense-oriented phase of the game.
+As the game progresses, attack links gradually outnumber defense links.
+The curve is shifted to more positive values in human games than in AI games.